 The answer, I’m afraid, is not as simple as you might think and requires a more detailed comparison of the two platforms.

-In this post, we will look at both these platforms in depth and compare Instagram vs YouTube.
-By the time you’re done reading this, I’m confident you will be in a position to select the right platform.
-So let’s get started, shall we?
+In this post, we will look at both these platforms in-depth and compare Instagram vs YouTube.
+By the time you’re done reading this, I’m confident you will be in a position to select the right platform for your influencer marketing campaign.